 ZEFs include green ammonia, green hydrogen, e-methanol, and synthetic e-fuels produced from renewable sources of energy.
 E-methanol and synthetic fuels made with renewable electricity still release some carbon dioxide (CO2) when combusted, so, to produce net-zero emissions, some CO2 used to synthesize these fuels will also need to be captured from the atmosphere.
 While batteries are also a zero-emission option, their relatively low energy density makes them unsuitable for long distance shipping but can contribute to decarbonizing shorter domestic voyages.

-To keep the world in line with a 1.5 degrees C (2.7 degrees F) scenario, the share of these fuels should reach 5% by 2030.
+To keep the world in line with a 1.5 degrees C (2.7 degrees F) scenario, the share of ZEFs in shipping should reach 5% to 10% by 2030.
+Reaching these targets will require policy interventions that increase research, development and demonstration, stimulate demand and drive the transformation of small-scale demonstration projects into a commercial ZEF industry.